MicrosoftDocs/win32/desktop-src/shell/schema-library-foldertype.md

 # folderType Element (Library Schema)

-The &lt;folderType&gt; element specifies a GUID for the folder type.
-This element is required if the &lt;templateInfo&gt; element exists, otherwise it is optional.
+The <folderType&gt; element specifies a GUID for the folder type.
+This element is required if the <templateInfo&gt; element exists, otherwise it is optional.
 This element has no attributes and no child elements.

 ## Syntax